fastify/fastify-swagger-ui/README.md

 #### theme

-You can add custom javascript and css to the Swagger UI web page by using the theme option.
+You can add custom JavaScript and CSS to the Swagger UI web page by using the theme option.

 ##### Example
 ```js